abdullaayyad96/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image7]

-The images used are fairly clear in order to better understand the strengths/weakness of NN in classifying different types of signs rather than estimation under differernt conditions.
+The images used are fairly clear in order to better understand the strengths/weakness of NN in classifying different types of signs rather than estimation under different conditions.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).